We're here to help you with your gardening tool needs.

 For information about speaking arrangements, shop visits, or other things...please reach out using our website Contact form or give us a call at 503-479-5571 (We're on Pacific time, so while early morning calls from the East Coast are appreciated, they will probably go unanswered.
 We'll call you back if you leave a message.)

 More about Seth

-Seth is craftsperson, writer, and student of history as well as a blacksmith, traveler, and dedicated father to two young daughters and husband to an art conservator.
+Seth is a craftsperson, writer, and student of history as well as a blacksmith, traveler, and dedicated father to two young daughters and husband to an art conservator.
 With a life-long devotion to the creative arts - from creative writing to ceramics to wood-working and now blacksmithing - Seth's interest in history and in learning obscure crafts from artisan practitioners has led him to seek out and find mentors.
 Those mentors have guided his practice of acquiring skills that often can be learned but not directly taught.
 From working with renowned ceramics artist Mahmoud Baghaeian in Montreal to other less renowned but highly skilled artisans in areas such as woodworking and spot finishing to learning blacksmithing from Bob, Seth has had the privilege of learning artistry through hands-on experience and direct contact with his mentors.

 In addition to his creative pursuits, Seth followed an unconventional career path.
-He has founded or co-founded four other small businesses; taught creative writing and literature at Temple University in Philadelphia; co-founded a literary journal and reading series; written and edited for various arts and culture related publications; served on multiple school boards and committees, and spent many years helping small, family-owned American manufacturers of high quality products create remarkable online experiences for their customers.
+He has founded or co-founded four other small businesses; taught creative writing and literature at Temple University in Philadelphia; co-founded a literary journal and reading series; written and edited for various arts and culture-related publications; served on multiple school boards and committees, and spent many years helping small, family-owned American manufacturers of high-quality products create remarkable online experiences for their customers.
 Now, he takes all those acquired skills and puts them to use running Red Pig Garden Tools.